- Why You Need to Hire a Tulsa Social Security Disability Lawyer

 - Not be a resident of an institution (like a hospital or prison) that is paid for by the government.
 Residents of private nursing homes and other skilled care facilities may qualify for SSI benefits.

-Because the SSA demands a “recent work test,” it is important to file for disability benefits as soon as you realize that you may be disabled in the long term.
-During your application process, you will collect and submit information like medical records, pay stubs, and other data to the SSA, which will evaluate it as it decides whether you qualify for benefits.
+Because the Social Security Administration (SSA) demands a “recent work test,” it is important to file for disability benefits as soon as you realize that you may be disabled in the long term.
+During your application process, you will collect and submit information like medical records, pay stubs, and other data to the Social Security Administration (SSA), which will evaluate it as it decides whether you qualify for benefits.
 Your attorney can help you build the strongest possible initial claim and keep it updated.

-Many SSD and SSI claims are denied when they are first filed.
+Many Social Security Disability and SSI claims are denied when they are first filed.
 You are allowed to appeal a denial of benefits, and you can have an attorney help you build your case on appeal.

 The first step after an initial denial is reconsideration.
 During reconsideration, your application file for SSDI or SSI benefits is handed to a new reviewer, who looks at the entire file as if for the first time.
 You can submit new and updated information to support your claim, and you can speak to a Social Security representative if necessary.
 Your attorney can help you build a strong reconsideration claim.